maralabsph/multichain/README.md

 Notes
 -----

-* This will build `multichaind`, `multichain-cli` and `multichain-util` in the `src` directory.
+* This will build `aksyonchaind`, `aksyonchain-cli` and `aksyonchain-util` in the `src` directory.

-* The release is built with GCC after which `strip multichaind` strings the debug symbols, which reduces the executable size by about 90%.
+* The release is built with GCC after which `strip aksyonchaind` strings the debug symbols, which reduces the executable size by about 90%.

 Windows Build Notes
 =====================

-Please see the instructions in [win.md](/win.md/) to build MultiChain for use with Windows.
+Please see the instructions in [win.md](/win.md/) to build AksyonChain for use with Windows.

 Mac Build Notes (on MacOS Sierra)
 ================

-Please see the instructions in [mac.md](/mac.md/) to build MultiChain for use with MacOS.
+Please see the instructions in [mac.md](/mac.md/) to build AksyonChain for use with MacOS.